A Symmetric Polynomial Approach to Poncelet Triangles Inscribed in a circle and circumscribed about Central Conics: Some Invariants from Symmetric Parametrization

 as claimed. \end{proof}

 \begin{corollary} Let $\triangle ABC$ be an acute triangle circumscribed about an ellipse one of whose foci coincides with the circumcenter of $\triangle ABC$.
-Then the inradius of the orthic triangle of $\triangle ABC$ is equal to the half of the semi-latus rectum of the ellipse. \end{corollary} \begin{proof} Let $r_H$ denote the radius of the incircle of the orthic triangle $H_AH_BH_C$ of $\triangle ABC$.
-Substituting the relation \eqref{eq:2.10} (with the positive sign, since $\triangle ABC$ is acute) in \eqref{eq:5.9c} we obtain
+Then the inradius of the orthic triangle of $\triangle ABC$ is equal to one-half of the semi-latus rectum of the ellipse. \end{corollary} \begin{proof} Let $R$ be the circumradius of $\triangle ABC$ and $a$ and $b$ be the semi-axes of the central conic.
+It follows from Theorem \ref{thm:alphah}, Theorem \ref{thm:congorth}, and Theorem \ref{thm:sina} that